 - EARACHE- If ear discharge is present or the student has a fever, and/or is unable to participate in school.

 - EYES- Drainage, vision change, and/or redness of the eyelid, itching, pain, or sensitivity to light.
 This may be a sign of “pink eye” or Conjunctivitis.
-The student should be checked by your health care provider.
+The student needs to be checked by your health care provider.

 - FEVER- Temperature of 100° F (38° C) or higher.
 Students need to be fever-free for 24 hours before returning to school WITHOUT medications to reduce fever.